 Change Your Address or Name on Your Driver’s License or ID

-If you change your address or name, you must update both your driver’s license or ID and vehicle title and registration within 30 days after changing your address or name.
+If you change your address or name, you must update both your driver’s license or ID and vehicle registration within 30 days after changing your address or name.

 Suspensions, Holds & Violations

 Various suspensions and violations, such as parking and toll violations, may place a hold on your driver’s license and registration.

 New Florida residents must obtain a valid Florida driver’s license within 30 days of establishing residency in order to legally drive in Florida.

 First Time Drivers

 To obtain a Learner’s License, customers must be at least 15-years-old and have an accompanying driver at least 21-years-old occupying the front passenger seat while the licensee is operating the vehicle.
 To obtain an Intermediate Driver’s License, customers must be at least 16-years-old and have held their Learner’s License for at least one year or until their 18th birthday with no traffic convictions and pass the Road Test.

 Commercial Driver’s Licenses

 The Hazmat Knowledge Test, TSA Background Check and Livescan fingerprinting are required to obtain a first-time Hazmat Endorsement and for each subsequent renewal.